 Some of us have fond memories of travelling France as a child, and even as an adult – usually to the big cities.
-The French countryside is stunning though, and one of the most interesting, efficient and different ways to experience it is by hiring a motorhome and following a tried and tested route, your way.
+The French countryside is stunning though, and one of the most interesting, efficient and different ways to experience it is by hiring a motorhome in France and following a tried and tested route, your way.

 Bed, transport and kitchen all in one?
 Sounds like a cost effective way to travel to me.

-Top 3 routes in France
+Best campervan routes in France

 Corsica is right up there on my places I want to visit list.
 Really need to make this happen.
 It also happens to be one of the most popular places to rent a Yescapa vehicle.

-2. The Wine Region (Bordeaux)
+2. The Wine Region (Bordeaux) by motorhome

 Now’s the time to make friends with someone who doesn’t drink, if you’re planning on taking your motor home through the wine region.
 Failing that, or actually, even better, this is your big opportunity to make the most of the fact that your home and your wheels are now all one.